SabrineDhaliwal/WWCodeChallenge2024/README.md

 so many moving parts with event listeners and learnign new video properties.
 Fun one!

 Day 12 - Key Sequence detection (konami code)
+ A fun little script that tracks keys pressed and checks to see if the keys pressed include the secret code, when the secret code is achieved, a unicorn appears using an external script.

+ Day 13 - Slide in on Scroll
+    introduced debouce function that will help with performance when using scroll.
+Introduction to image and window properties like offsetTop, scrollY.